balamahi077/Chat-with-PDF/README.md

 # Steps To Run the this File

-First we need to create a Virtual enverirment for every new Project.
+- First we need to create a Virtual enverirment for every new Project.
-Command: python -m venv myenv
+1. Command: python -m venv myenv
-Activate the virtual environment: myenv\Scripts\activate Then you need to install the packages and Library for that use this Command. pip install -r reruirements.txt
+2. Activate the virtual environment: myenv\Scripts\activate
+- Then you need to install the packages and Library for that use this Command.
+3. pip install -r reruirements.txt

-Note:The Google generative AI supports greaterthan python==3.9 so install ptyhon==3.10 or ++ .
+**Note**:The Google generative AI supports greaterthan python==3.9 so install ptyhon==3.10 or ++ .

-#API
+# API

-here we using Google Gemini API go for this website https://aistudio.google.com/ and create API key..
+here we using Google Gemini API
+4. go for this website https://aistudio.google.com/ and create API key..
-Paste it over the .env that means virtual environment.
+5. Paste it over the .env that means virtual environment.

-#Run
+# Run

 To run the file use command
-streamlit run chat.py
+6. streamlit run chat.py